vais-ral/CIL-Docs/docs/beamhardening.rst

 command, and then alter the default orders of the fit variables.
 The **fitatt** command fits the given initial guess using the lines of the image data, 800, but only every 10th line.
-This fit may take 60 seconds.
-Finally the fitted spectrum and correction curves are plotted.
+This fit may take around a minute to run.
+Finally the fitted spectrum and correction curve is plotted.
+Note that in this case there is no variation of the fit with line number so only a single correction curve will be generated.

 The correction curves are stored in the same format as used in the earlier IDL code as separate 8th order polynomial fits to the correction data in a file called polyfit.npz.